contemplata/contemplata/README.md

 * The annotation *level* of the file, which allows to distinguish the various copies of (originally) the same file annotated at different levels (syntax, semantic, etc.).
-The set of levels can be specified in Contemplata's [configuration](config/README.md#Dhall), you can change it to serve your own needs better.
+The set of levels can be specified in Contemplata's [Dhall configuration](config/README.md#dhall), you can change them to serve your annotation needs better.
 * The *ID* of the file, to distinguish several copies of the same file annotated at the same level.
 You can use fill it, e.g., with the name of the file's annotator.